FICO - Your Credit Score

-Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage comes down to just one number.
+Since we live in an automated society, it should come as no surprise that your ability to repay your mortgage loan boils down to a single number.

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, sliced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-All three credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The three reporting agencies use slightly different formulas to build a credit score.
 The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following factors to build your credit score:

 - History of Payments - Have you paid more than 30 days late, and how often?

-- Credit Card Balances - How many accounts do you carry?
-How much do you owe on your accounts?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe on them?

 - Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on the formula being used.
-The results are added up and distilled into a single number.
+Each of these factors is assigned a value and a weight.
+Each formula produces a single number which varies slightly by agency.
 Credit scores range from 300 to 800.
 Higher is always better.
-Most home buyers these days have a score above 620.
+Most borrowers who want to get a mortgage loan these days have a score above 620.

-To improve your credit score, you've got to have the credit reports that the agencies use to build it.
-Of course, you need the score as well.
-Fair Isaac, the corporation that offered the original FICO credit score, sells FICO scores on its website: myFICO.com.
-It's inexpensive to quickly get your FICO from all three reporting agencies, along with your credit report.
+Before you can improve your FICO score, you have to get your score and ensure that the reports from each agency are correct.
+Fair Isaac, the corporation that invented the original FICO credit score, offers credit scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
 Also available are information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.